SumoLogic/sumologictoolbox/readme.md

         aggregate list of existing rules on your targeted sources. it's possible that some or most of your targeted sources will not have all the rules in the list.
 Note You cannot remove rules while in absolute mode as it clears all rules from the source by default anyway.
+        C. You can specify a new Source Category for all of the targets
     6. Once you've added all the updates you like click "Apply Changes".
 This will start the process of applying the changes to your org.
 This can take a long time if you are updating many sources.
 If you are adding rule(s) and your new rules have bad syntax then you will have failures now.
 Always test your rules first in the Sumo Logic UI!